elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/index.md

 title: How to query Shopify with the GraphQL API and Insomnia
 posttype: blog
 date: 2020-09-04
-summary: Shopify provides a complete GraphQL API to access and modify stored in the back-office.
+summary: Shopify provides a complete GraphQL API to access and modify the data stored in the back-office.
 This article explores how to query Shopify with an API Client such as Insomnia
 published: true
 cover: ./cover.jpg
 category: Development